katiehuangx/Portfolio-Guide/README.md

 ***

-# Guides
+# Katie's Guides

 ## 📚 [SQL Resources](https://github.com/katiehuangx/Transition-into-Data-Analytics)

+Looking to learn SQL for data analysis but don't know where to start?

-I compiled a comprehensive list of free SQL resources ranging from YouTube videos, courses, interactive websites, practice sites, and projects.
+Check out **[my post](https://www.linkedin.com/posts/katiehuangx_sql-for-data-analysis-udacity-free-courses-activity-6838753919229931520-u44C)** on LinkedIn where I've compiled a comprehensive list of free SQL resources!
+From YouTube videos to interactive websites, courses, practice sites, and projects, this list has got you covered.

-Click **[here](https://www.linkedin.com/posts/katiehuangx_sql-for-data-analysis-udacity-free-courses-activity-6838753919229931520-u44C)** to view the post on LinkedIn!

 <knb><img width="535" alt="Screenshot 2021-09-29 at 9 28 28 PM" src="https://user-images.githubusercontent.com/81607668/135277994-a45a6cf2-becc-464b-a0c3-5315bef99f33.png"></knb>

 ## ✏️ [How to Create a GitHub Portfolio](https://github.com/katiehuangx/How-to-Create-a-GitHub-Portfolio/blob/main/README.md)

-After receiving several messages asking for tips on how to create a GitHub portfolio, I decided to create a step-by-step tutorial with images to teach beginners to set up their portfolio.
+Are you new to GitHub and wondering how to showcase your coding skills to potential employers or clients?
+Look no further!

+My step-by-step tutorial with images will guide you through creating a professional portfolio on GitHub.

-What you will learn in my guide:
+In my guide, you will learn:
-- How to Create Your Profile?
+- How to create your profile on GitHub and add relevant information
-- How to Customize Markdown files?
+- How to customize Markdown files to create a visually appealing portfolio
-- How to Create New Repository?
+- How to create a new repository for each project and add project details and code
+- Follow these steps and you'll have an impressive portfolio to showcase your coding projects in no time!

 ***